-Subject: On a sandy slope somewhere in the Bali Sea a Hell's Fire Anemone (Actinodendron arboreum) is providing shelter for a school of little Cardinalfish.
-These anemones have a very potent sting, hence their name, but will rather retreat into the sand when disturbed.
+On a sandy current-swept slope somewhere in the Bali Sea, a Hell's Fire Anemone (Actinodendron arboreum) is providing shelter for a school of little cardinalfish.

 Unfortunately, the exact species of cardinalfish in this underwater videoclip could not be identified, as the number of different cardinalfish species runs into the hundreds.
 Today, science has described around 370 different species.

 These anemones have a very potent sting, which can cause severe skin ulcers, hence their name.
 They are also known as the Pinnate Anemone, Tree Anemone, and Branching Anemone.
 However, when disturbed, these cnidarians will retreat into the sand, where they will be virtually invisible.